 HCC values the need for Gender Pay Gap analysis and our obligation to undertake annual analysis and investigation.
 We acknowledge that a Gender Pay Gap exists.
 This is an improved position on last year's reporting and shows we are travelling in the right direction.
-When looking at individual grade bands the majority report insignificant differences, two will require monitoring and one has required further investigation.
 We will ensure that full consideration is given to establishing any other potential causes of the Gender Pay Gap being reported.

 The organisation is diverse both in the roles and professions which are required for the delivery of our services and their associated, where applicable, enhancements.
 We recognise the Occupational Segregation existing in the lower quartiles of the organisation.
-We shall continue to ensure all our practices are applied fairly and consistently
+We shall continue to ensure all our practices are applied fairly and consistently.